smartcar/python-sdk/README.md

 - Any time you make a request to the Smartcar API, something can go wrong.
 This means that you _really_ should wrap each call to `client.exchange_code`, `client.exchange_refresh_token`, `client.get_vehicle_ids`, and any vehicle method with some exception handling code.

-- Fortunately for you, we've made this as easy as we can!
+- For more detailed errors, use the `v2.0` api by using `smartcar.set_api_version("2.0")`.

+### API Version 1.0
 Whenever a request through the SDK returns a non 200 status code, the SDK will throw a nicely named exception for you to handle.

 | status code | exception name                       |
 | :---------: | ------------------------------------ |